endless-sky/endless-sky/docs/readme-cmake.md

 ### Using an IDE

+Most IDEs have CMake support, and can be used to build the game.
+We recommend using [Visual Studio Code](#visual-studio-code).

 #### Visual Studio Code

 After installing VS Code, install the [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extensions, and open the project folder under File -> Open Folder.